TurnNetwork/turn-sdk.js/README.md

 #### web3.utils.isAddress

-Checks if a given string is a valid PlatON address.
+Checks if a given string is a valid Bubble address.
 It will also check the checksum, if the address has upper and lowercase letters.

 Method: